 However, as we mentioned, dry-aging is a common technique used to increase the tenderness and flavor of beef steaks.
 So, if you want a rich beefy taste but don’t like fatty meat, you can always opt for a dry-aged sirloin for the best of both worlds.
 You can even use dry-aging bags to age your own steaks at home.

 There are several factors that influence the cost of a steak, including the breed of animal it comes from, its weight, and its USDA rating.
 However, as a general rule, the extra marbling of the ribeye means you’ll be paying more for it than a similarly sized sirloin steak.

 Because the USDA rating system is based on the amount of marbling, and the ribeye is the cut used to determine the rating of the entire carcass, ribeye steaks are also more likely to be rated as ‘Prime,’ making them more expensive.

 There are several health benefits associated with eating leaner beef and, if you are looking to reduce the fat in your diet without cutting down on your steak intake, then sirloin is a great choice.

 Significantly leaner than a ribeye, top sirloin steak still retains its tenderness and taste without the intense marbling of its fattier counterpart.

-The extra marbling and fatty cap of the ribeye mean it takes well to a simple high-heat sear.
-That extra fat keeps the meat juicy and helps form a delicious crispy crust that adds to its already rich flavor.
+The extra marbling and fatty cap of the ribeye make it perfect for the reverse sear method.
+This is where you cook the steak at low temperatures and then finish with a quick hot sear.
+The extra fat keeps the meat juicy and helps form a delicious crispy crust that adds to its already rich flavor.

 - As with the ribeye, if you have the time, prepare your steaks in advance by salting them thoroughly and leaving them uncovered in the refrigerator for around 24 hours.